STAFF RIDES "What bike would you get if you had to keep it forever?"

 I went a little bit insane with the brakes

 .
 Trickstuff Maximas are already the most powerful brakes out there, and then I paired them to some prototype 223mm rotors that Cornelius at Intend BC had made before he cancelled his brake rotor project.
-Those rotors are some of the best looking rotors I've ever seen, and the theory behind them (many little holes rather than a few big holes = smoother braking, less pad wear, more surface area for air to cool) seems reasonable.
+I believe they were made by German disc rotor manufacturer Brake Stuff who still produce a similar rotor called the Punch.
+They are some of the best looking rotors I've ever seen, and the theory behind them (many little holes rather than a few big holes = smoother braking, less pad wear, more surface area for air to cool) seems reasonable.
 They've worked amazingly, but I ended up taking them off because I want to save them.
 I know, I'm broken.
 Now I've got utterly pedestrian Trickstuff Dachle HD 223 rotors on there (jokes, just in case...).

 Anyway the brakes are mindblowing.
 They've ruined all other brakes for me.
 Stupid power, zero issues (except for that one time I forgot how to install Goodridge lines—cut me some slack, I hadn't done it in 15+ years).
 I'm firmly in the you-can't-have-too-much-power-I'll-modulate-with-my-fingers camp.
 You have to work for a whole year to afford these brakes, and then wait another year to receive them, but I guarantee that these brakes will give everyone else brake envy for at least ten years.